sid-agrawal/CellulOS-Docs/docs/source/user/model_state.md

     - Copy the example files `cp pfs/out/* ../`

 ## Setup on Buildroot based Qemu VM
-This is mainly to ensure that our `proc` based extraction has all the needed dependencies inside a buildroot based linux VM on both x86_64 and AARCH64
+This is mainly to ensure that our `proc` based extraction has all the needed dependencies inside a `buildroot` based Linux VM on both `x86_64` and `aarch64`

 ### x86_64